KatTraxler/KatTraxler.github.io/_posts/2023-08-09-attacks-as-a-service-with-the-derf.markdown

 ---

-**Leverage The DeRF for attacker simulations, validating security controls or enhancing cloud detection capabilities**<br>
+Leverage The DeRF for attacker simulations, validating security controls or enhancing cloud detection capabilities.

 DeRF (Detection Replay Framework) is an "Attacks As A Service" framework, allowing the emulation of offensive techniques and generation of repeatable detection samples in the cloud.
 Built on Google Workflows